arnaveenkumar/flask_fast/README.md

 # Tickit

-I’m developing a to-do web app that allows users to manage tasks effortlessly.
+A to-do web app that allows users to manage tasks effortlessly.

 ## Features